 Phase 1: Positioning and Structure

-Before the first recorded interview, time is spent on the book's strategic foundation: Who is the ideal reader?
-What market position is the book establishing?
+Before the first recorded interview, you spend time on the book's strategy.
+Who is the ideal reader?
+What market position is the book setting up?
 What is the core argument?
 What does the reader need to believe by the end?
 What action should they take?

-This phase produces a chapter-by-chapter outline: a blueprint for every conversation that follows.
-The outline is a client acquisition strategy rendered as a table of contents.
+This phase produces a chapter-by-chapter outline.
+It's a blueprint for every conversation that follows.
+The outline is a client acquisition strategy laid out as a table of contents.

 Phase 2: Content Extraction Interviews

-Each chapter becomes a focused conversation, typically 60–90 minutes.
-The interviewer guides you through a structured set of questions designed to draw out:
+Each chapter becomes a focused conversation, usually 60–90 minutes.
+The interviewer guides you through a set of questions built to draw out:

 - The core concept or framework the chapter will explain